AdobeDocs/dynamic-media-classic.it-IT/help/using/about-ugc.md

 >[!IMPORTANT]
 >
->A partire dal 1° maggio 2023, le risorse UGC in Dynamic Medie saranno disponibili per l’uso fino a 60 giorni dalla data di caricamento.
+>A partire dal 1° maggio 2023, le risorse UGC in Dynamic Media saranno disponibili per l’uso fino a 60 giorni dalla data di caricamento.
 Dopo 60 giorni, le risorse verranno rimosse.

 <!-- * Vector: AI, EPS (EPS files from Adobe Illustrator 2018 are not supported), PDF (only when the PDF file is previously opened and saved in Adobe Illustrator CS6) -->